dmozzoni/mongoose-intro/readme.md

 >
 > [Solution Code](https://github.com/ga-wdi-exercises/reminders_mongo/tree/mongoose-solution)

-## I Do: Mongoose and Connection Set Up (5 minutes / 0:25)
+## I Do: Mongoose and Connection Set Up

-For today's in-class demonstrations, we will be creating an app that uses two models: Students and Projects.
-After each demo, you will apply the same functionality to your todo app.
+After each demo, you will apply the same functionality to your Reminders app.

-> This means you should not be following along when I am building the Student-Project app.
+> This means you should not be following along when I am building the Reminders app.

 Let's begin by installing Mongoose...